Muslim to Jewish convert, researcher, and activist Khaled Hassan talks Israel - interview

 (photo credit: Courtesy)

-“It was a very happy childhood,” Khaled Hassan said as he elaborated on growing up in Cairo in the middle-class Maadi neighborhood.
-“It’s one of the city's oldest and most diverse neighborhoods, with many diplomats living there – including the Israeli ambassador.”
+“It was a very happy childhood,” Khaled Hassan, 34, told The Jerusalem Post from his home in the UK.
+A national security and foreign policy researcher and social media activist, Hassan elaborated on his childhood in Cairo in the middle-class Maadi neighborhood.
+“It’s one of the oldest and most diverse neighborhoods in the city, with many diplomats living there, including the Israeli ambassador.”

-Hassan developed an interest in politics, international relations, and security, which led him to enroll in these topics at the university.
-Later, he worked with the UN and worked his way up, getting acquainted with key personalities in Egypt's political sphere.
+Hassan developed an interest in politics, international relations, and security, which he studied at university.
+Later on, he was employed at the UN and worked his way up, becoming acquainted with key personalities in the Egyptian political sphere.

 A general view of the United Nations Security Council during a meeting on ''Organization for Security and Cooperation in Europe,'' at the UN headquarters in New York, US, May 4, 2023. (credit: REUTERS/DAVID 'DEE' DELGADO)